moq-wg/moq-transport/draft-lcurley-warp.md

 ### Frames
-With full knowledge of the encoding, the encoder MAY can split a GoP into multiple segments based on the frame.
+With full knowledge of the encoding, the encoder MAY can split a GoP into multiple objects based on the frame.
 However, this is highly dependent on the encoding, and the additional complexity might not improve the user experience.

-For example, we could split our example B-frame structure ({{appendix.b-frame}}) into 13 segments:
+For example, we could split our example B-frame structure ({{appendix.b-frame}}) into 13 objects:

 ~~~
       2     4           7     9           12